 We use the data you provide us with for one or more of the following purposes:

-2) Answering the 'enquiry' that you have actively provided us (which can be for any reason you contact us for, such as commercial enquiries, complaints, job opportunities or any other types of information requests);
+2. Answering the ‘enquiry’ (either through e-mail or by completing a contact form) that you have actively provided us (which can be for any reason you contact us for, such as commercial enquiries, complaints, job opportunities or any other types of information requests);

 With regards to the first processing activity, Aidence does not, and has no interest to, identify you or any other visitor who is visiting our website.
 We also prohibit other parties who support Aidence to identify individuals based on the information collected (e.g. IP address, geolocation etc.) who access our website.